 Serve on a Cooperative Research Programs (CRP) Panel

-TRB manages a number of major research programs sponsored by other organizations, which include the National Cooperative Highway Research Program (NCHRP), the Transit Cooperative Research Program (TCRP), the Airport Cooperative Research Program (ACRP), the Hazardous Materials Cooperative Research Program (HMCRP), and the National Cooperative Freight Research Program (NCFRP).
+TRB manages a number of major research programs sponsored by other organizations, which include the National Cooperative Highway Research Program (NCHRP), the Transit Cooperative Research Program (TCRP), the Airport Cooperative Research Program (ACRP), and the National Cooperative Freight Research Program (NCFRP).
 Under all of these programs, TRB organizes panels of experts to provide guidance on technical aspects of the research.
 TRB also manages programs of smaller studies focused on synthesizing current practices in the NCHRP, TCRP, and ACRP programs as well as a separately administered Commercial Truck and Bus Safety Synthesis Program (CTBSSP).